At 88.2 mm, Delhi logs highest January rainfall in 122 years | Science-Environment

 ''Delhi saw three WDs between January 1 and January 9.
 Three more have impacted the capital since January 16, the latest being on January 21,'' he said.

-Clouds and rain prevent exposure to the sun, which reduces daytime temperature.
-Clouds trap the heat, which gets through during the day, keeping the nighttime temperatures above normal.
+Clouds and rain prevent exposure to sun, which reduces daytime temperature.
+Clouds trap the heat, which gets through during the day, keeping the night time temperatures above normal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)